 So far this week has required many moments of pause, coffee drinking, and list-making….and the fact that it’s not even half way over should probably scare me, but thankfully the careful structure of my sweat schedule has added an extra precautionary layer to boost my mental preparedness.

-This weeks focus is a head down, strategy in focus, and a hard march on toward the end-zone as a restart to this final quarter.
+This weeks goal is a head down, strategy in focus, and a hard march on toward the end-zone as a restart to this final quarter.
 The holidays are coming sooner than we think, and it’s time to get prepped, so who’s with me?
 I’ve got barely three weeks until I turn 30 and you better believe that 29 is going to finish out stronger than it started….and this year has certainly been a big one so it’s go time.